Phoenix Landing Library

 Britannica has a great article on popular culture during the Great Depression.

 The FDR Library site also contains a lot of public domain photos concerning the Great Depression and the New Deal.

 The Pare Lorentz Center has YouTube links to famous documentaries by Pare Lorentz.

 The University of Virginia has a web site called America in the 1930's, which contains links and information concerning art ("On Display"), print ("In Print"), and entertainment ("On Film" and "On the Air") during the 1930s.

-Once you settle on your art, literature, and entertainment examples, perform searches with "quotation marks" around titles and creators to filter out unwanted information.
+Once you settle on your art, literature, and entertainment examples, perform searches with "quotation marks" around titles and creators to make sure you search those words in that exact order (which filters out unwanted information).